Content Marketing ROI Starts With A Strong Business Case

 - Find out how much of it gets used.
 Ever.
 I’ve never seen any business over 50%!!!

-- Promise to build a business case and measure the return
+- Promise to build a business case and measure the ROI of content marketing

 Let’s Make Marketing Accountable